 a.s.r. uses an advanced model for the LAC DT of both a.s.r. life and a.s.r. non-life and a ‘basic’ model for a.s.r. health basic and supplementary.
 In the advanced model future fiscal profits are used to underpin the LAC DT, while in the basic model no future profits are used.
 Both models are and will be updated in case constrained by additional guidance or legislation provided.

 The a.s.r. solvency ratio does not include any contingent liability potentially arising from any of the current and / or future legal proceedings in relation to unit-linked insurance contracts or for other products sold, issued or advised on by a.s.r.’s insurance subsidiaries in the past, the reason being that it is impossible at this time to make reliable estimates because the book of policies of a.s.r. dates back many years, contains of a variety of products with different features and conditions and because of the fact that rulings are diverse.

-On 22 September 2021 the European Commission adopted a ‘review package’ of Solvency II legislation.
+On 22 September 2021 the European Commission published its proposal for the revision of Solvency II.
 It consists of various changes to the Solvency II framework, affecting most notably the liability discount curve, the risk margin and the volatility adjustment (VA).
-The next step is for the European Parliament and the Member States in the Council to negotiate the final legislative texts on the basis of the Commission's proposals.
-It is expected that the changes will come into effect in 2024 at the earliest and that some measures will include a phase-in period.
+In July 2022, the Council reached an agreement on their common position.
+The Parliament has tabled many amendments and will vote on their final position in early 2023.
+The next step then is for the European Parliament, the Council to negotiate the final legislative texts of the revision of Solvency II.
+It is expected that the changes will come into effect in 2025 at the earliest and that some measures will include a phase-in period.
 Quantitative impact of the EC proposal has been analysed and appears to be more favourable compared to the earlier EIOPA advice, but a conclusion is only possible after specifications have been finalised.